ClaudiaShu/DeformTime/readme.md

 ## Results

 Our model achieves the following performance with MAE score.
 The best results are in **bold** font and the second best are <ins>underlined</ins>.
+We use iTrans. and Cross. as the abbreviation for iTransformer and Crossformer respectively.
 See full results in the paper.
 <!-- (We use $\epsilon~\\%$ to denote the SMAPE score.
 See more details in the paper.) -->

 <!DOCTYPE html>